rmitchellscott/Aviary/README.md

 - Webhook endpoint (`/api/webhook`) for SMS or HTTP integrations (e.g. Twilio)
 - Automatic PDF download with a real-browser User-Agent
+- Automatic conversion of PNG and JPEG images to PDF
 - Optional Ghostscript compression
 - Two upload modes:
   - **Simple**: upload the raw PDF